Skip to main content

 State Management

-Whenever state changes, the backend sends a Settings message to sync the frontend:
+Whenever settings change, the backend sends a Settings message to sync the frontend:

 Backend/App/MessageService.cs